AnymouseProphet/Krub-LaTeX/README.md

-As such you may not want to install the TTF fonts in this git on a Windows system for use outside of LaTeX---instead just use Google Fonts download as system fonts on a Windows system---assuming you *want* Space Mono as a system font.
+As such you may not want to install the TTF fonts in this git on a Windows system for use outside of LaTeX---instead just use Google Fonts download as system fonts on a Windows system---assuming you *want* Krub as a system font.

 The same issue *may* exist with Microsoft software running on macOS---using the Google Fonts version *may* be better on macOS too if using as a system font and